 - NIAAA – the National Institute on Alcoholism and Alcohol Abuse.
 A site full of studies and research relating to alcohol use and abuse.

-Safety is one of the most important aspects of a car.
-We’ve written a number of car safety guides to help you stay informed and brush up on driving knowledge.
-The safer you are, the less you pay.
+The safer you drive, the less you pay.
 You can also pay less by comparing car insurance prices.
-Compare now!
+Compare today!